How to Choose a Cremation Provider: Key Questions, Red Flags & Your Rights

 Magnolia is family-owned and operates a private, on-site crematory.
 That means:

-Your loved one stays in our care from the first call through the return of their ashes.
+Once your family member is in our care, they remain with us through the entire process, from the first call through the return of ashes.

 We use a secure, dual-tag ID tracking system to maintain chain of custody and confirm identity at every stage.